pgEdge/spock/README.md

 ## Multi-Master Replication with Conflict Resolution & Avoidance

-This SPOCK extension provides multi-master (multi-active) replication for PostgreSQL 15+.
+This SPOCK extension provides multi-master (multi-active) replication for PostgreSQL 15 & 16.
 We leveraged both the [pgLogical](https://github.com/2ndQuadrant/pglogical) & [BDR2](https://github.com/2ndQuadrant/bdr/tree/REL0_9_94b2) Open Source
 projects as a solid foundation to build upon for this enterprise-class extension.

+Our current version is 3.1 and includes the following important enhancements beyond Spock 3.0:

+* Support for pg15 **AND pg16**
+* Regression testing improvements
+* Prelim testing for online upgrades between pg15 & pg16

-Our first version is 3.0 and includes the following important enhancements:
+Our first version is 3.0 and includes the following important enhancements beyond its pg_logical-2.4.2 base:

 * Support for pg15 (with support for pg10 thru pg14 dropped)
 * Support for Asynchronous Multi-Master Replication with conflict resolution